Cookie Access Rules

 When the Cookie does not meet the set rules, and a request is denied by the CDN, choose whether to return an error code directly or redirect to another URL:

-• Deny Access: The CDN rejects the request with a 403 error.
+• Block Access: The CDN rejects the request with a 403 error.

-• Redirect URL: The CDN redirects the requests to another URL.
+• Redirect: The CDN redirects the requests to another URL.

-Whether to allow access for requests with empty cookies, even if a whitelist already exists.
+Whether to allow access for requests with empty cookies, even if an allowlist already exists.
+The default value is disabled.

 Priority